 Major funding is provided by the Ontario Ministry of Training, Colleges and Universities and the federal Natural Sciences and Engineering Research Council (NSERC).

 In addition there are sixteen affiliate universities: Brock University, Lakehead University, Iowa State University, Nipissing University, the Royal Military College of Canada, Ryerson University, the University of Guelph, the University of Houston, the Université Lille 1, the University of Manitoba, the University of Maryland, the University of Ontario Institute of Technology, the University of Saskatchewan, the University of Windsor, Trent University, and Wilfrid Laurier University.
 Current benefits for Affiliate Universities are described here.

-The Corporate Affiliate Members of the Fields Institute are: IBM Canada, QWeMA Group Inc., R2 Financial Technologies Inc., Sigma Analysis and Management, and Synchrony Consulting Services Inc. Current benefits for Corporate Affiliate Members are described here.
+The Corporate Affiliate Members of the Fields Institute are: IBM Canada, CANNEX., S&P Capital IQ, Sigma Analysis and Management, and Synchrony Consulting Services Inc. Current benefits for Corporate Affiliate Members are described here.